-Montréal-Trudeau airport will be your first point of entry into Canada, between August 5 and August 30, 2024?
+Montréal-Trudeau airport will be your first point of entry into Canada, between December 28, 2024 and January 12, 2025?

 - a.
 Register to Accueil Plus service, offered during this period at Montréal-Trudeau airport, to speed up administrative procedures at the airport and facilitate your arrival. - b.
 For those with Montreal as their final destination, registration also gives you access to the welcome kiosk at the airport on arrival.
-The kiosk staff can guide you from 12 to 8 p.m. - c.
+The kiosk staff can guide you from 12 to 8 p.m., at Immigration Québec (MIFI) offices, just before exiting the secure zone. - c.
 It is also recommended that you register for the information webinar depending on the region in which you will be living.
 Webinar participants will be provided with a detailed practical guide.
 See the appendix of the current document for registration links by INRS campus and region.